CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Karoo’s Climber has to estimate your route, so it sometimes gives you a preview of a climb you won’t ride.
 But, of course, the climb data are accurate when you pre-plan your route.

 I like that it works without the need to plan a route because I find it annoying to plan each route.
-Often I decide on the route on the way.
+Often, I decide on the route on the way.
 But it’s not as reliable and precise in areas with many route possibilities.

 Winner: It’s a draw

-Also available at competitivecyclist.com, performancebike.com, wiggle.co.uk, and wiggle.com
+Also available at competitivecyclist.com, performancebike.com, and tredz.co.uk

-Also available at competitiveyclist.com, performancebike.com, wiggle.co.uk, and wiggle.com
+Also available at competitiveyclist.com, performancebike.com, and tredz.co.uk

 Connectivity